Careervira AI Ranks Among World's Top 10 LMS and LXP Platforms, Announces January 2026 Launch of HR-Focused AI Assistant and Agentic AI Suite - www.lokmattimes.com

 Careervira AI Ranks Among World's Top 10 LMS and LXP Platforms, Announces January 2026 Launch of HR-Focused AI Assistant and Agentic AI Suite

-VMPL New Delhi [India], December 5: Careervira AI has emerged as one of the world's top 10 Learning ...
+NewsVoir Gurgaon (Haryana) [India], December 8: Careervira AI has claimed a position among the world's top 10 Learning Management ...

-New Delhi [India], December 5: Careervira AI has emerged as one of the world's top 10 Learning Management Systems (LMS) and Learning Experience Platforms (LXP) and Human Capital Management (HCM) platform , delivering enterprise-grade AI-powered workforce development capabilities to mid-market organizations across India, Southeast Asia, the UK, the US, and beyond.
-The platform is rewriting the rules of enterprise learning technology by making sophisticated, AI-driven solutions accessible at a fraction of traditional costs.
+Gurgaon (Haryana) [India], December 8: Careervira AI has claimed a position among the world's top 10 Learning Management Systems (LMS) and Learning Experience Platforms (LXP) and Human Capital Management (HCM) platform, providing enterprise-grade AI-powered workforce development capabilities to mid-market organizations across India, Southeast Asia, the UK, the US, and beyond.
+The platform is transforming enterprise learning technology by democratizing sophisticated, AI-driven solutions at a fraction of traditional costs.

 A Top 10 Global LXP and HCM Platform Built on Google-Scale Principles

-Careervira AI has secured its elite ranking by addressing a critical market gap: providing mid-market organizations and employees access to world-class learning technology previously reserved for Fortune 500 enterprises.
+Careervira AI has earned its elite ranking by filling a critical market gap: offering mid-market organizations and employees access to world-class learning technology previously available only to Fortune 500 enterprises.
 "At Google and YouTube, I witnessed firsthand how technology and scale can transform entire industries," says Vijay Singh, Founder and former Head of Product Sales for YouTube across India and Southeast Asia.
 "Our guiding belief'You Can Be Everything That You Want To Be'drives everything we build at Careervira AI.
 We're bringing that same Google-quality engineering and global scale to HRTech, democratizing access for the mid-market."

-The platform features over 125K+ courses from 20+ global providers and 1,000+ expert instructors on its platform, ensuring organizations worldwide have access to best-in-class training resources.
+The platform offers over 125K+ courses from 20+ global providers and 1,000+ expert instructors on its platform, guaranteeing organizations worldwide have access to best-in-class training resources.

 January 2026: Vira AI Launch with 15+ Specialized Agents for Learning and Talent Development

-Careervira AI will unveil Vira AI in January 2026a purpose-built, HR-focused locally trained Large Language Model (LLM) with 15+ specialized agents automating the full spectrum of learning and talent workflows.
-The multi-agent system achieves 94-98% automation across skill intelligence, career orchestration, learning curation, and compliance tracking, saving L&D managers over 10 hours weekly.
+Careervira AI will unveil Vira AI in January 2026 a purpose-built, HR-focused locally trained Large Language Model (LLM) with 15+ specialized agents automating the full spectrum of learning and talent workflows.
+The multi-agent system achieves 70%-80% automation across skill intelligence, career orchestration, learning curation, and compliance tracking, saving L&D managers over 10 hours weekly.

 The Most Affordable Enterprise LXP and HCM Platform